TrenMA/fwer-plus-in-assessing-hedge-fund-performance/README.md

 **SSRN Paper:** https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5423519

-The `fwer+` (family-wise error rate plus) procedure is an information-based multiple testing method for evaluating hedge fund performance while controlling the family-wise error rate.
+The `fwer+` (family-wise error rate plus) procedure is an information-based multiple testing method for picking outperformers while controlling the family-wise error rate.
 This repository contains the code used to generate the main simulation and empirical results reported in the paper.
 This repository contains the code used to generate the main simulation and empirical results reported in the paper.

 ## Repository Structure